keenlabs/Keen-Docs/source/getting_started_guide.rst

 Project Setup
 ==============

-If you've not already done so, you need to `create a project <https://keen.io/projects>`_.
+If you haven't done so already, login to `Keen.io <http://keen.io/login>`_ to generate a :ref:`project <projects>` for your app.
+Select "+ Create a new project" from the projects drop down in the upper left navigation.
 Since we're just practicing, you might want to give it a sufficiently silly name like "Getting Keeny" or "Windows ME".
 Make note of the Project ID and the API Key.
 You'll need those soon.

 What is a project? - A project amounts to a data silo.
 The information in one project isn't available to other projects.
 Practically speaking, in the mobile world, a project is an app.